httpie/cli/README.rst

     $ http --session user2 -a user2:password example.org X-Bar:Foo

-To use an existing session without updating it from the request/response exchange, specify the session via ``--session-read=SESSION_NAME`` instead.
+To use a session without updating it from the request/response exchange once it is created, specify the session name via ``--session-read-only=SESSION_NAME`` instead.

 You can view and manipulate existing sessions via the ``httpie`` management command, see ``httpie --help``.